-Master Of Starlight Marks A Darkly Comic Debut Of Cosmic Mystery And Desert Reckoning
+Master of Starlight Marks a Darkly Comic Debut of Cosmic Mystery and Desert Reckoning

-DW Arden’s first novella journeys deep into the Sahara, where jealousy, romance, and starlit destiny collide beneath an infinite night sky.
+DW Ardern’s first novella journeys deep into the Sahara, where jealousy, romance, and starlit destiny collide beneath an infinite night sky.

-NEW YORK CITY, NY, UNITED STATES, March 6, 2026 /EINPresswire.com/ -- Author DW Arden makes a striking literary debut with Master of Starlight, a darkly comic novella set against the vast and haunting beauty of the Moroccan Sahara.
-Blending cosmic intrigue with human frailty, Arden crafts a story that explores ambition, rivalry, love, and the quiet reckoning that unfolds beneath the cool proximity of the night sky.
+NEW YORK CITY, NY, UNITED STATES, March 7, 2026 /EINPresswire.com/ -- Author DW Ardern makes a striking literary debut with Master of Starlight, a darkly comic novella set against the vast and haunting beauty of the Moroccan Sahara.
+Blending cosmic intrigue with human frailty, Ardern crafts a story that explores ambition, rivalry, love, and the quiet reckoning that unfolds beneath the cool proximity of the night sky.

 At the center of the narrative is Olivier, an astronomer and adventurer who once believed his destiny was written in the stars.
 After decades spent working on telescopes around the world, Olivier retreats into self-imposed exile among the dunes of Morocco.
 There, accompanied only by the brilliant canopy of starlight and his loyal tabby cat, Tiku, he attempts to escape the disappointments of his past.